Olegushak/vacation-pay-calculator-neoflex/README.md

 # vacation-pay-calculator-neoflex
-This API allows to count general or exact payment for vacation
+This API allows to count general or exact payment for vacation.